Neil MacKenzie: Notts County

 He was released by Scunthorpe at the end of the club's League One winning season, and subsequently signed a two-year contract with League Two side Notts County in May 2007.
 He impressed manager Steve Thompson on his debut three months later.
 In November that year he was taken to Munich to have a hernia operation.
 His recovery enabled him to play 32 games in 2007–08.

 On 26 September 2008, he joined former club Kidderminster Harriers on a one-month loan.
 During his stay he scored one goal in four appearances.
 He joined Port Vale on a one-month loan on 27 November, hopeful of a permanent move later on.
 However, in January 2009 he was recalled by County, having played just two games with the "Valiants".
-Upon returning to County, MacKenzie slammed the Vale home support as 'negative', saying: "It's the worst atmosphere I've ever known at a club."
 His contract was terminated by County on 19 January, after he failed to hold down a first-team spot.